MEADOW SWEET GROVE

 Vintage Easter Card

-How appropriate then that even now, bunnies are often shown as a young girl's companion in modern art depictions or decoratives.
+How appropriate then that even now, bunnies are often shown as a young girl's companion in modern art or home decor.
 Perhaps, in older times, the Spring Maiden, or Ostara, was accompanied by an Oster Hare, as the Easter Bunny is called in Germany.
-There is some contention on this matter as to whether or not the Spring Goddesses of ancient days were connected with hares, eggs and other symbols of Spring at all ... or if that is a more modern connection recorded around the time the Grimm Brothers collected their fairy tales.
+There is some contention on this matter as to whether or not the Spring Goddesses of ancient days were connected with hares, eggs and other symbols of Spring at all ... or if it is a more modern connection recorded around the time that the Grimm Brothers collected their fairy tales.
 It matters little to us plebeians!
 In the eternal mind, the connection was made because it is the correct one.
 Bunnies and girls both represent youth, vitality and beginnings ... in every way the very essence of Spring!

 Picture